DataDog/heroku-buildpack-datadog/CONTRIBUTING.md

 Have you fixed a bug or written a new check and want to share it?
 Many thanks!

-In order to ease/speed up our review, here are some items you can check/improve when submitting your PR:
+Here are some tips to keep in mind when submitting a PR:

 * Keep it small and focused.
 Avoid changing too many things at once.
 * Summarize your PR with an explanatory title and a message describing your changes.
 Cross-reference any related bugs/PRs and provide steps for testing when appropriate.
 * Write meaningful commit messages.
 The commit message should describe the reason for the change and give extra details that will allow someone later on to understand in 5 seconds the thing you've been working on for a day.
-* Squash your commits.
-Please rebase your changes on master and squash your commits whenever possible, it keeps history cleaner and it's easier to revert things.
+* Rebase your changes on `master` and **squash** your commits whenever possible—it keeps the history clean, and it's easier to revert later if necessary.